CRBT-Team/Purplet/README.md

 > Have an open-source bot of your own you'd like to feature?
 [Open an GitHub issue](https://github.com/CRBT-Team/Purplet/issues) and we may add it here!

+## Contributing

+See the [contributing guide](CONTRIBUTING.md) for information on how we accept contributions, as well as an overview of the codebase.

 ## License

 Purplet is licensed under the [Apache License 2.0](https://github.com/CRBT-Team/Purplet/blob/main/LICENSE).